-Within an 11-mile loop road, Cades Cove is home to 10 historical building sites.
+Within an 11-mile loop road, Cades Cove is home to ten historical building sites.
 Actually, it has the widest variety of historic buildings of any area in the national park.

-However, it’s not the historical houses, churches, mills, and barns that bring crowds flocking to this area of the Smokies.
-Rather it’s the wildlife safari feel of Cades Cove, as you creep along scanning the treeline for bear, deer, and if you’re really lucky, a coyote or bobcat.
+However, it’s not the historical houses, churches, mills, and barns that bring crowds flocking to this area of the Smokies, it’s the wildlife safari feel of Cades Cove.
+As you creep along the road, scan the tree line for bear, deer, and if you’re really lucky, a coyote or bobcat.

-Cades Cove is home to one of the largest populations of black bears.
-It’s also one of the easiest places to see them.
+Cades Cove is home to one of the largest populations of black bears and one of the easiest places to see them.
 In addition to bears, it’s common to see horses, wild turkeys, white-tailed deer, and other forest critters.